co-cart/co-cart/readme.txt

 ### What's New?

-* Can now request a guest cart via a requested header `cocart-api-cart-key`.
+* REST API: Can now request a guest cart via a requested header `cocart-api-cart-key`.

 ### Improvements